2BAB/Bro/docs/uk-en/interceptor.md

     @Override
     public boolean onGetModule(Context context, String s, IBroModule iBroModule, BroProperties broProperties) {
-        // After finding the BroModule, you can replace the instance of module and other functions, before returning. (usually seen in Mock data) return false;
+        // After finding the BroModule, you can replace the instance of the module and other functions, before returning. (usually seen in Mock data) return false;
     }
 };